 Can the same be said for Dyson's second haircare device, a hair styler called the Airwrap?
 Yes, yes it most definitely can.
-Here's why the Dyson Airwrap is the only hair styler you need in your life and, again, why the hard-to-stomach price tag will be worth it in the long run.
+Here's why the Dyson Airwrap is the only hair styler you need in your life and, again, why the hard-to-stomach price tag is worth it in the long run.

 Premium, superior design